Canon 40D vs Leica X Typ 113

 Studio photographers will appreciate that the Canon 40D (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
+The 40D was replaced by the Canon 50D, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 40D better than the Leica X Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.